At least 6 reported dead in Oregon wildfires as blazes rage across the Pacific Northwest

 But warm, dry air still lingered over much of the Golden State, and critical fire weather could make a comeback this weekend, officials said, with gusty winds and low humidity in Modoc National Forest and the Tulelake Basin near the state’s northern border.

 Record-breaking blazes have battered the state over this year, killing at least 17 people and torching vast expanses of terrain.
-The North Complex Fire, which was just 21 percent contained Saturday, has burned through a quarter million acres and killed at least nine people, making it the state’s deadliest this year.
+The North Complex Fire, which was just 21% contained Saturday, has burned through a quarter million acres and killed at least nine people, making it the state’s deadliest this year.

 Since the beginning of the year, wildfires have destroyed more than 3.2 million acres of California land, an area larger than Connecticut, according to state fire officials.